 December 24 – 25, 2019

 I wasn’t home for Christmas – for the first time in my life.
 Of all holidays, Christmas had exclusively been a family affair.
 In my 50 years, I celebrated 45 Christmases with my parents.
-Becoming an orphan five years ago was a game changer.
+Becoming an orphan four years before was a game changer.
 What could be the loneliest holiday proved to be less so with fellow orphan Ki.
 We had already decided to ring in the new year at Taipei 101; I figured we might as well leave earlier to spend Christmas at our port of entry, Kaohsiung.

 We planed in on Christmas Eve not knowing what to expect in a city we hadn’t been to, much less how they celebrated Christmas, if at all.
 Reassuringly, Kaohsiung International Airport greeted us with a whimsical welcome of colorful drawings adorning the walls of the arrival hall.
 KHH was an airport identifying as a kindergarten.